WickedNekomata/Byte/README.md

 - Cake: it makes clients instantly happy.

 Each type of meal can only be cooked by a cook specialised in its type in a specialised cooker.
-IMPORTANT: you should not buy Nuggets nor Cake without having bought first a nuggets cooker and/or a cakes cooker, since no cooks will cook them.

 *The ingredients bought appear in a menu on the bottom of the screen.
 E.g.: cake 1/10: you have cooked 1 cake and you have 10 ingredients to cook 10 more cakes.